masak/alma/documentation/README.md

 ## Custom operators

-007 is built to give the programmer the power to add to and modify the language, to the point where everything that's already _in_ the language could have been added by the programmer.
+007 is built to give the programmer the power to add to and modify the language, to the point where everything in the language _could_ have been added by the programmer.
 Macros are the prime example, but custom operators qualify too.
 This chapter is the longest in the guide so far; the reason is that whenever you get into the game of extending the language itself,